 This amazing spot can be visited on your Uganda tour at either the Uganda gorilla trekking safari parks of Bwindi Impenetrable National Park and Mgahinga Gorilla National Park or the Uganda wildlife safari parks of Lake Mburo National Park and Queen Elizabeth National Park.

 The place has a good-looking Equator monument, souvenir shops, and several restaurants.
 Some of the shops were set up by NGOs and money raised through sales goes to the children that the NGO supports.
 It is a highly recommended stopover if you are on a Uganda safari to or from the great western Uganda National Parks.

 Uganda Equator In Queen Elizabeth National Park

 Queen Elizabeth National Park, the most famous Uganda wildlife safari park also straddles the magical Equator line.
 Queen Elizabeth Park is situated in southwestern Uganda about 417km (7 hours) drive from Kampala.

 It was named after the Queen of England after she visited the park in 1954.
 Here, the Uganda Equator line is situated at Kikorongo village in the northern section of the park at Kasenyi marked with a structural circular monument.
-You can explore this spot if you bass by for a snap capture alongside your wildlife encounters at the scenic Kasenyi savannah plains of the park.
+You can explore this spot if you pass by for a snap capture alongside your wildlife encounters at the scenic Kasenyi savannah plains of the park.

-Queen Elizabeth Park is home to amazing Uganda wildlife including 611 bird of Uganda species and over 95 species of Uganda mammals.
+Queen Elizabeth Park is home to amazing Uganda wildlife including 611 birds of Uganda species and over 95 species of Uganda mammals.
 It has 4 of the Big Five, over 5000 hippos, and rare tree-climbing lions.